-Optometric Visual Training is also called Vision Therapy or VT.
+Vision Therapy is also known as Visual Training.
 It’s a type of optometric care that is devoted to developing, improving and enhancing people’s visual performance when lenses alone are inefficient.

-Behavioural optometrists are experts in developmental and functional optometry.
-This type of optometrist spends years in post-graduate training, mastering complex visual programmes in order to prevent or eliminate visual problems and enhance visual performance.
+Developmental optometrists are experts in developmental and functional optometry.
+This type of optometrist spends years in post-graduate training, mastering complex visual programmes in order to prevent or eliminate visual problems and enhance visual ability.

-To determine whether your local optometrist specialises in Vision Therapy, ask the following questions before you make an appointment.
+To determine whether your local optometrist specialises in visual therapy, ask the following questions before you make an appointment.